 Different NDT methods are used for different applications.
 Each NDT methods has its pros and cons.
 In selecting an effective test method, special attention should be given to the limitations of the method for field investigation.
 In this article, we will review 3 widely used techniques that are used in a variety of engineering projects: Impact-Echo, Ultrasonic Pulse Echo, and Ground Penetrating Radar (GPR).

 In Impact-Echo test, a stress pulse is generated at the surface of the element.
 The pulse spreads into the test object and is reflected by cracks, flaws or interfaces, and boundaries.
 The surface response caused by the arrival of reflected waves, is monitored using a high precision receiving transducer (Malhotra and Carino, 2004).
-When stress waves travel within the concrete element, a part of emitted acoustic waves by the stress pulse on the surface is reflected over the boundary layers, where different the material stiffness changes.
+When stress waves travel within the different layers with different stiffness, a part of the acoustic waves is reflected over the interface of each layer.

 The data recieved by the transducer is normally analyzed in the frequency domain to measure the wave speed and the thickness.
 This procedure has been standardized as the ASTM C1383, “Standard Test Method for Measuring the P-Wave Speed and the Thickness of Concrete Plates Using the Impact-Echo Method”.